javvylx/Enigma/README.md

 ##Software Requirements
 * Python 3.8.6
+* Mozilla FireFox

 ##Installation
 ###Local
 1. Ensure you have Mozila Firefox installed on your computer.

-2. Ensure all dependencies are installed
-`pip install -r requirements.txt`
+2. Ensure all dependencies are installed `pip install -r requirements.txt`

-3. ``

 ###Portable Method